yukaizou2015/RepData_PeerAssessment1/PA1_template.md

 ##     mean   median
 ## 10766.19 10765.00
 ```
-The median is slightly lower than the mean value, but these numbers are consistent with what we observed in the histogram.
+The median is slightly lower than the mean value.

 ## What is the average daily activity pattern?

-To answer this question, a line graph will be intuitive to demonstrate.
-We first averaged the number of steps, ignoring all the missing values, within each interval; then we plotted a time-series diagram with the 5-minute interval as x axis and the averaged number as y-axis.
+To answer this question, we first averaged the number of steps, ignoring all the missing values, within each interval; then we plotted a time-series line graph with the 5-minute interval as x axis and the averaged number as y-axis.

 ```r
 ans2 <- tapply(activity$steps, activity$interval, function(x) mean(x, na.rm=TRUE))